Nhaila-Abdessamad/Ethereum-Dev-Guide/WS3-Implementing-A-MarketPlace/3-Implementing-The-MarketPlace .md

 # Implementing The MarketPlace.
 > By finishing this markdown:

-- you have
+- you have Compiled Tested and Deployed the smart contracts.
-- you have
+- you have started the

 ## Table of Contents